Skip to main content

 • Use stable externalId or sellerLeadId values so records can be traced back to your system.

-• Put only safe, non-secret values in sourceMetadata.
+• Put only safe, non-secret values in sourceMetadata; values may be visible in API responses or support workflows.

 • Keep source-specific classification fields in metadata instead of overloading contact fields.

-• Never send API keys, tokens, passwords, or private credentials inside lead metadata.
+• Never send source keys, API keys, tokens, passwords, or private credentials inside lead metadata.